yuwex/scratchcloud/docs/_sources/index.rst.txt

-Welcome to scratchcloud!
+Welcome to ScratchCloud!
 ========================

-scratchcloud is a powerful python library made for rapid prototyping and interaction with Scratch cloud variables.
+ScratchCloud is a powerful python library made for rapid prototyping and interaction with Scratch cloud variables.

 **Features**